replicate/keepsake/CONTRIBUTING.md

 ## Project structure

-There are two main parts to the codebase:
+There are three main parts to the codebase:

 - `go/`: This contains the `replicate` command-line interface.
 It also provides a shared library that the Python library uses in `go/pkg/shared/`.
-This is called with subprocess and jsonrpc via stdout/in (it's like CGI RPC!).
+The shared library runs in a standalone GRPC server in a Python subprocess.
 - `python/`: This is the `replicate` Python library.
 The Python package also includes the `replicate` Go command-line interface and a Go shared library.

-The main mechanism that is shared between these two parts is the storage mechanism – reading/saving files on Amazon S3 or Google Cloud Storage.
-By implementing this in Go, we don't have to add a bazillion dependencies to the Python project.
-All other abstractions are mostly duplicated across the two languages (repositories, experiments, checkpoints, etc), but this line might move over time.
+- `proto/`: This defines the interface between the Go server and the Python client.

+The Python library acts as a thin client on top of the Go GRPC server, and all the heavy lifting is done in Go.

 The other parts are: